galantelab/sandy/usage.md

 2. The `genome` command

-	Use it to generate simulated FASTAq-files from a given FASTA-file.
+	Use it to generate simulated FASTq-files from a given FASTA-file.
 	The `genome` command sets these default options for a genome sequencing simulation:
 	* The strand is **randomly** chosen;
 	* The number of reads is calculated by the coverage;